bleonheart/Lilia/documentation/docs/libraries/lia.color.md

 **Purpose**

-Creates a new `Color` based on the input color with the given channel offsets.
+Creates a new `Color` based on the input color with the given channel offsets. `rOffset`, `gOffset`, and `bOffset` must be numbers.
 Each component is clamped between 0 and 255.
 If the base color lacks an alpha channel, `255` is assumed. `aOffset` defaults to `0`.

 **Parameters**